History & Staff

 Our History

-During the early part of June 1977 a groundbreaking ceremony was held and after eleven months of construction our family was able to offer the families of Loudoun County a funeral home that was built just for funeral services, all on one floor with a formal chapel and rooms large enough to accommodate most families needs.
-This was the first time families of Leesburg had a choice in funeral homes for there final tribute to there loved one.
+A groundbreaking ceremony was held and after 11 months of construction, our family was able to offer the families of Loudoun County a funeral home that was built just for funeral services, all on one floor with a formal chapel and rooms large enough to accommodate most families' needs.

 In August 1980 the Brown Funeral Home of Lovettsville, Virginia was purchased from Renice and his wife Lucille Brown.
 Brown Funeral Home began as a furniture and coffin business operated by Elijah Goodhart up until the early 1920s.